On conformally recurrent manifolds of dimension greater than 4: Introduction

 where $R_{kl} =-R_{mkl}{}^m$ is the Ricci tensor and $R=g^{ij}R_{ij}$ is the curvature scalar.} satisfies the condition:

 with a non-zero covector field $\alpha_i$ named recurrence vector. \end{definition} The definition has two straightforward well known consequences.
 The first one is an equation for the recurrence vector: $\nabla_i C^2 = 2 \alpha_i C^2$, where $C^2=C_{jklm}C^{jklm}$.
-Then, if $C^2\neq 0$, the recurrence vector is the gradient of a scalar:
+Then, if $C^2\neq 0$ at a point of $\mathcal M$, on a coordinate domain $U$ of this point we have